 “Sir?”
 Erich sedately placed his tray on a small table, and his brows raised in a manner that conveyed a calming, “How may I be of service,” rather than a reflection of the man’s panic.

 “Yes, thank goodness.”
 Efren rolled his eyes and turned to Dru.
 “I appreciate the effort, Dru, but next time, please find a bed-warmer who isn’t so deep in his cups he won’t remember how he came to be here.”

 Dru halted with his laden tray halfway down to another table.
 “Sir?”
 Dru’s brows, unlike Erich’s, came together over widened eyes.
 In fact, Erich’s countenance now mirrored Dru’s.
 They both stared at Efren with a concentration that brought Efren’s twinge of concern back to life…and amplified it.

 Dru carefully laid the tray on the table and took a deep breath.
 “You don’t know one another?”

 The worry in Dru’s eyes clearly conveyed that they should.
 They should each recognize the other.

-Efren’s blood chilled as he and the mysterious young man both shook their heads.
+Efren’s blood chilled as he and the mysterious man both shook their heads.
 Surely it wasn’t…no…it couldn’t be.
 That toxin was strictly outlawed, and nobody had dared use it in years.